abhriyaroy/StockR/README.md

 All stock recommendations are taken out of this super amazing website - https://bestbrokerindia.com/index.html<br>
 All stock related details are fetched directly from NSE website - https://www.nseindia.com/<br><br>

+StockR scrapes the website to parse data and shows the user with recommendations!

 StockR will always be free and opensource.🧡

 ## Request to you